Rainhunt/DndServer/README.md

-An Express application that provides a RESTful API for referencing the SRD and writing your own homebrew.
-This project demonstrates basic CRUD operations (Create, Read, Update, Delete) and includes user authentication using JWT.

-##  Table of Contents
+Welcome to the DND Server Project, an Express.js application designed to facilitate the management of Dungeons & Dragons (DND) resources through a RESTful API.
+This API allows players, Dungeon Masters, and developers to interact with the System Reference Document (SRD) and manage their own homebrew content, including monsters, character data, and more.